JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 I beg for a quilt over me,
 And then thy slave will cheerfully serve Thee.
 I have never been covetous ;
-Thy name alone becometh me.[^xx3]
+Thy name alone becometh me.[^254] <span id="p223"><sup><small>[ p.
-This metaphor has often occurred.
-The hearts of men generally are said to be inverted.
-The holy have theirs erect.
-I am not under an obligation to any one. [^xx3] That is, I only ask for these things that I may be able to repeat [^xx1] ny name, " r

-<span id="p223"><sup><small>[ p.
 223 ]</small></sup></span>
 Saith Kabir, my soul is happy ;
 And when my soul is happy, then I recognize God.

 The gods of the Hindus are ignorant of the Creator.

-Dhanasari I
+<p style="text-align:center;">DHANASARI</p>

+<p style="text-align:center;">I</p>

-Beings like Brahma's four sons, Shiv, And Sheshnag know not Thy secret.
+Beings like Brahma's _four_ sons, Shiv,
+And Sheshnag know not Thy secret.
 Through association with the saints God dwelleth in the heart.
 Beings like Hanuman and Garnda.
 Indar and Brahma, know not, O God, Thine attributes.
 The four Veds, the Simritis, and the Purans.
 Vishnu, and Lakshmi know them not.
-Saith Kabir, he who toucheth God's feet and seeketh His shelter, Shall not wander in transmigration.
+Saith Kabir, he who toucheth God's feet and seeketh His shelter, Shall not wander _in transmigration_.

 Life gradually draws to a close : man should practise devotion betimes.

 <p style="text-align:center;">II</p>

 Pahars are made up of gharis, days of pahars ; life draweth to a close ; the body pineth away ;
-Death wandereth about like a poacher in quest of game : say what shall man do to escape ?
+Death wandereth about like a poacher _in quest of_ game : say what shall man do _to escape_ ?
 The last day approacheth ;
-Mother, father, brother, son, wife— say whose are they ?[^xx1] As long as the light of life remaineth in man's body, the brute knoweth not himself.
+Mother, father, brother, son, wife— say whose are they ?[^255] As long as the light of _life_ remaineth in man's body, the brute knoweth not himself.
-He is anxious to obtain a long life, but he seeth not Death who is at hand.[^xx2] Saith Kabir, hear, O mortal dismiss thy mental doubts ;
+He is anxious to obtain a long life, but he seeth not _Death who is at hand_.[^256] Saith Kabir, hear, O mortal dismiss thy mental doubts ;
-Repeat only the one Name, O mortal, and seek the asylum of the one God,
+Repeat only the one Name, O mortal, and seek the asylum of the one _God_.

-[^xx1] Literally— does any one belong to any one ?

-[^xx2] Also translated— He is anxious to live longer though his eyes see not.

 <span id="p224"><sup><small>[ p.
 224 ]</small></sup></span>

 Salvation depends on the state of man's heart not on the place of his death.

-<p style="text-align:center;">Ill</p>
+<p style="text-align:center;">III</p>

 What is strange to him who knoweth something of the love and service of God ?
-As water when blended with water separateth not again, so the weaver [^xx1] hath blended with God.
+As water when blended with water separateth not again, so the weaver [^257] hath blended with God.
 O men of God, I am out of my senses —
-If Kabir leave his body at Banaras, what obligation is he under to God ?[^xx2] Saith Kabir, hear, O people, let no one make a mistake ;
+If Kabir leave his body at Banaras, what obligation is he under to God ?[^258] Saith Kabir, hear, O people, let no one make a mistake ;
-What difference is there between Banaras and the barren Magahar, if God be in the heart ?
+What _difference is there between_ Banaras and the barren Magahar, if God be in the heart ?

 Kabir requires nothing but God's name.

 <p style="text-align:center;">IV</p>